gisellen/art-portfolio/README.md

 <p align="center"> <a href="http://gisellen.github.io/art-portfolio">Live Website</a> </p>

-## IMPORTANT INFORMATION
+## Licensing
+Copyright (C) 2022 Giselle Domingo

-**ALL** images in this repository are under copyright and is created by **ME**.
+**ALL** images in this repository are created by **ME**.

-Any form of use or distributions of my artwork will not be tolerated.
-This website is intended to showcase artwork and be open-sourced for learning purposes.
+All artworks are under the CC-BY-NC license and cannot be used in commercial products.

-The website itself is under free usage, you are free to mess with the source code.
+The website itself is under MIT license.